facebookincubator/TTPForge/pkg/blocks/README.md

 MakeCleanupStep(*yaml.Node) CleanupAct, error
 ```

 MakeCleanupStep creates a CleanupAct based on the given yaml.Node.
 If the node is empty or invalid, it returns nil.
-If the node contains a BasicStep or FileStep, the corresponding CleanupAct is created and returned.
+If the node contains a

-Parameters:

-node: A pointer to a yaml.Node containing the parameters to create the CleanupAct.

-Returns:

-CleanupAct: The created CleanupAct, or nil if the node is empty or invalid.
-error: An error if the node contains invalid parameters.
-MakeCleanupStep creates a CleanupAct based on the given yaml.Node.
-If the node is empty or invalid, it returns nil.
-If the node contains a BasicStep or FileStep, the corresponding CleanupAct is created and returned.
+BasicStep or FileStep, the corresponding CleanupAct is created and returned.

-Parameters:
+**Parameters:**

-node: A pointer to a yaml.Node containing the parameters to create the CleanupAct.
+node: A pointer to a yaml.Node containing the parameters to

-Returns:
+create the CleanupAct.

+**Returns:**

 CleanupAct: The created CleanupAct, or nil if the node is empty or invalid.

 error: An error if the node contains invalid parameters.

 ---